BenK10/libpostal_windows/README.md

 ------------------------
 Building libpostal
 ------------------------
 These instructions assume a 64-bit machine.
-Your version of MSYS2, and gcc toolchain and parameters for vcvaesall and lib will be different for 32-bit.
+Your version of MSYS2, and gcc toolchain and parameters for vcvarsall and lib will be different for 32-bit.

 Install MSYS2.
 Use pacman to install autoconf, automake, make, libtools, and mingw-w64-x86_64-gcc (the gcc toolchain): pacman -S yourpackage